-For my regular readers, you’ll notice that many of the products that I end up reviewing work on a recurring membership.
+For my regular readers, you’ll notice that many of the products that I end up reviewing work on recurring membership.
 Well, being subscribed to many subscription services is a quick way to lose sight of your finances and become wasteful with your spending habits.

 Earlier last week on Instagram, I noticed an advertisement for an app called “TrueBill“.
-This is an app that promises to display all the subscriptions that you’ve subscribed to, how much they charge you, when they charge you, and even the option to have the company attempt to cancel the subscription for you.
+This is an app that promises to display all the services that you’ve subscribed to, how much they charge you, when they charge you, and even the option to have the company attempt to cancel the subscription for you.

 The keywords to take out of their message is that they only receive “read-only” access, and that your login credentials are never stored.

-With that out of the way.
 Once you’ve connected your bank accounts and credit cards, you will have to wait 10-15 minutes for the application to find all of your subscriptions.

 Once they’ve been found, you’ll see your subscriptions on such a screen: